HarryFray/goggins-chat-api/README.md

-# Goggins API ~ A simple chatbot api utilizng OpenAI
+# Goggins API ~ Hosted on AWS bootstrapped with ServerlessJS

-Designed to motivated users
+## Features

+### /converse

+Endpoint was initially created to speak with a virtual David Goggins.

+Currently utilized to speak with a person of your choosing based on the {message, person} sent on the request body

+A single message is returned